adamgundry/inch/README.md

 * Lots of Haskell features are unsupported, notably type synonyms (!), newtypes, records, type classes, ...

 * The parser is somewhat idiosyncratic; look at the examples to figure out what syntax it accepts.
 Data types must be defined in GADT syntax, using a kind signature rather than a list of variables.
-Only a small fixed selection of infix operators is available, and parsing them is unreliable.
+Parsing of infix operators is almost but not entirely nonexistent.

 * Modules are poorly supported.
 A `.inch` file is generated when preprocessing a module, listing the identifiers it defines, and this file is looked up when the module is imported.
 Because preprocessing happens in reverse dependency order, manual intervention may be required to generate `.inch` files before they are needed.